 An earth dam is composed of suitable soils obtained from borrow areas or required excavation and compacted in layers by mechanical means.

+Following preparation of a foundation, earth from borrow areas and from required excavations is transported to the site, dumped, and spread in layers of required depth.
+The soil layers are then compacted by tamping rollers, sheep foot rollers, heavy pneumatic-tired rollers, vibratory rollers, tractors, or earth-hauling equipment.
+One advantage of an earth dam is that it can be adapted to a weak foundation, provided proper consideration is given to thorough foundation exploration, testing, and design.

+Rock-fill Dams

+A rockfill dam is one composed largely of fragmented rock with an impervious core.
+The core is separated from the rock shells by a series of transition zones built of properly graded material.
+A membrane of concrete, asphalt, or steel plate on the upstream face should be considered in lieu of an impervious earth core only when sufficient impervious material is not available.

+However, such membranes are susceptible to breaching as a result of settlement.
+The rock-fill zones are compacted in layers 12 to 24 in. thick by heavy rubber-tired or steel-wheel vibratory rollers.
+It is often desirable to determine the best methods of construction and compaction on the basis of test quarry and test fill results.
+Dumping rock fill and sluicing with water, or dumping in water, is generally acceptable only in constructing cofferdams that are not to be incorporated in the dam embankment.

 A rail yard, railway yard or railroad yard is a complex series of railroad tracks for storing, sorting, or loading and unloading, railroad cars and locomotives.
 Railroad yards have many tracks in parallel for keeping rolling stock stored off the mainline, so that they do not obstruct the flow of traffic.
 Railroad cars are moved around by specially designed yard switchers, a type of locomotive.
 Cars in a railroad yard may be sorted by numerous categories, including railroad company, loaded or unloaded, destination, car type, or whether they need repairs.
 Railroad yards are normally built where there is a need to store cars while they are not being loaded or unloaded, or are waiting to be assembled into trains.
 Large yards may have a tower to control operations.[1]:46

 Freight yards[edit]